 - If you have a worm farm dilute your worm tea with water at a 1:10 ratio and feed your whole garden with your own homemade fertiliser.

-- Regular applications of Tui Organic Seaweed Plant Tonic throughout your garden will help strengthen your plants against extremes in temperature, making them better able to cope with the hot summer days.
+Regular applications of Tui Organic Seaweed Plant Tonic throughout your garden will help strengthen your plants against extremes in temperature, making them better able to cope with the hot summer days.
+You can apply Tui Organic Seaweed Plant Tonic year round, every few weeks, as an overall health treatment, in addition to fertiliser.
+As a plant tonic it doesn’t have an NPK, so you can’t overfeed your plants!
+Think of it as a multivitamin tablet, to keep your plants nice and healthy so you can reap the rewards.

 What makes up a fertiliser